Battle of Pisagua: The Chileans Disembark

 At two kilometres from the shore, the landing boats were ready for disembarking troops who were to establish a beachhead.
 At 10:15, the navy ceased its barrage and the boats began to move.
 But instead of 900 men, only 450 soldiers were embarked - two companies of the Atacama Battalion and another two of the Zapadores Regiment.
 Upon entering the northern side of Pisagua beach these Chilean infantry came within firing range of the Allied defenders' on the heights at Playa Blanca (White Beach).
-Despite the heavy fire from the heights (shown on the Chilean military map accompanying this article to be heldby the Bolivians), the landing force started to return fire.
+Despite the heavy fire from the heights (shown on the Chilean military map accompanying this article to be held by the Bolivians), the landing force started to return fire.
 Their situation was very difficult due to the lack of reinforcements and strong position of the defenders, but the Zapadores led by Ricardo Santa Cruz assailed the Allied positions on the hill slope.
 From the higher position, the Chileans would then be able to fire on the Allied positions lower down the slope and make the disembarking of their reinforcements less risky.
 In support of the Zapadores attack the fleet opened fire again, this time over the train station at Alto Hospicio.
 Meanwhile, the Chilean first-wave troops endured 45 minutes of heavy fire until the second wave landed at 11:00.